EthanHao/EthanHao.github.io/_posts/2017-03-02-Volatile in C++.markdown

 	assert(a == 1);
 }
 {% endhighlight  %}
-that could be a risk if you turn on code optimization. sometimes the compiler will generate different order of code. even though you declare b as a volatile variable.
+that could be a risk if you turn on code optimization. sometimes the compiler will generate different order of code. even though you declare b as a volatile variable. so in this senario we prefer using something like mutex to keep the execution order.